justnonamenoname/lifeticle/readme.md

 6) The atom's spin is similar to the direction of the qualia field
 7) It seems like a solution to the problem of pointwise binding

-The problem is that we represent the wave function as the qualia field and how the transmission of information about qualia occurs, the maximum number of simultaneously experienced 10 types positive/negative qualia, due to the 6 energy levels of electrons in carbon and additional 4 in ion (if the lifeticle is in carbon).
+The problem is that we represent the wave function as the qualia field and how the transmission of information about qualia occurs.

 **Time flow**